stratopi-org/stratopi/README.md

 - Altitude goal is 100,000ft _(30,480m)_.

 StratoPi is 100% purely a hobby project with zero financial incentives.
 All parts purchased at retail prices.
-Somewhat new/rookie to Python programming so go easy on me 😃.
+Somewhat new/rookie to Python programming so go easy on me 😁.
 My experience is mostly as a DevOps Engineer.

+## Wanna Help?

+- Potentially joining the launch and recovery in person
+- Code review and PR's of my noob Python 🙈
+- Parts recommendations and optimizations
+- 3d modeling and printing _(structural and mounting aspects)_
+- Flight, space, physics experience as I am sure I am negligently overlooking details
+- Video editing of the footage 🤞
+- Have a helium "hookup"?

 ## Parts